Pampas fox: Behavior and diet

 The Pampas foxes mostly live a solitary life, but come together as monogamous pairs in the breeding season to raise their young.
 They are mainly nocturnal, becoming active at dusk, although may also be active during the day.
 They den in any available cavity, including caves, hollow trees, and the burrows of viscachas or armadillos.
 Even when raising young together, adult foxes generally hunt alone, marking their territory by defecating at specific latrine sites.
 Although considerable variation is seen, the home range of a typical Pampas fox has been estimated to be around 260 ha.

 Pampas foxes are more omnivorous than most other canids, and have a varied and opportunistic diet.
 Their primary prey consists of birds, rodents, hares, fruit, carrion, and insects, although they also eat lizards, armadillos, snails and other invertebrates, lambs, and the eggs of ground-nesting birds.
-Their primary predators are pumas, domesticated dogs, and anacondas, most notably the yellow anaconda.
+Their primary predators are pumas, domesticated dogs, yellow anacondas, and possibly Argentine boas.